 1917 - Nicholas II abdicates.
 Bolshevik revolutionaries led by Lenin topple the provisional government and take power.

 1918-22 - Civil war between Red Army and anti-communist White Russians.

 1922 - Bolsheviks reorganise remnants of Russian Empire as Union of Soviet Socialist Republics.

-1945 - Allied victory over Nazi Germany followed by swift establishment of Soviet hegemony in Central and Eastern Europe, and Balkans.
-The end of the war sees the start of decades of Cold War rivalry between USSR and the West.
+1945 - Allied victory over Nazi Germany is followed by swift establishment of Soviet hegemony in Central and Eastern Europe, and Balkans.
+The end of the war sees the start of decades of Cold War rivalry with the West.

-1991 - Russia becomes independent as the Soviet Union collapses and, together with Ukraine and Belarus, forms the Commonwealth of Independent States, which is eventually joined by all former Soviet republics except the Baltic states.
+1991 - Russia becomes independent as the Soviet Union collapses and, together with Ukraine and Belarus, forms the Commonwealth of Independent States, which is eventually joined by most former Soviet republics.

 2014 - Russia seizes Ukrainian region of Crimea, prompting the biggest East-West showdown since the Cold War.